Rocksrock18/Snake/README.md

 When doing so, the computer will simulate a number of generations with random snake AIs.

 * **Note** - Depending on how many generations you simulate, training can take a long time.
-Smart snakes typically form by generation 30.

 After the training completes, the computer will keep the best snake from the last generation.
-You can then play a normal snake game with the trained snake.
+You can then play a normal game with the trained snake.

 ### Genetic Algortihm